Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Introduction

+As a result, a number of studies of RO and NF membranes have examined the utility of measuring energy barriers to membrane permeability based on either the Arrhenius framework~\cite{zhai_roles_2022,lu_dehydration-enhanced_2023,epsztein_elucidating_2018,zhou_intrapore_2020,epsztein_role_2018} or the similar but more rigorous transition-state theory framework~\cite{shefer_applying_2022,white_theoretical_2022,shefer_enthalpic_2021,rickman_temperature-variation_2014,shefer_limited_2022,kingsbury_kinetic_2024} in order to elucidate details of the molecular mechanisms of transport via experiment.
 At the simplest level, the Arrhenius activation energy model can be used to understand the energetics of molecular barriers.
 The Arrhenius equation relates the rate constant $k$ to a pre-exponential factor $A$ and the reaction's activation energy $E_a$, as shown in Eq.~\ref{eq:Arrhenius} where $R$ and $T$ are the gas constant and temperature, respectively.

 Based on this framework, the activation parameters (i.e., the energy barrier and the pre-exponential factor) are often measured since they can be directly extracted from the slope and intercept of the linearized Arrhenius equation.
 By assuming that membrane permeability is a direct function of some molecular-level energy barrier to transport, the Arrhenius equation can be used to estimate these energy barriers.
-Permeability ($P$), instead of $k$, is treated as an Arrhenius rate in order to relate it to the activation parameters:
+Permeability ($P$), instead of $k$, is treated as an Arrhenius rate in order to relate it to the activation parameters.
+Linearizing Eq.~\ref{eq:Arrhenius} yields the typical application of the Arrhenius framework for membrane permeability:

-These temperature dependent activation parameters could in theory differentiate between mechanisms that are indistinguishable with the solution-diffusion parameters because they are expected to correspond to molecular-level phenomena, such as molecular rearrangement or ion dehydration~\cite{shefer_applying_2022}.
+These temperature dependent activation parameters could in theory differentiate between mechanisms that are indistinguishable with common modeling frameworks because they are expected to correspond to molecular-level phenomena, such as molecular rearrangement or ion dehydration~\cite{shefer_applying_2022}.